codetasks/getting_cleaning_project/README.md

 ###Script
 =======================

-This file run_analysis.R contains the script for carrying out the tasks for cleaning and processing the raw datasets available at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), the descriptio
+This file run_analysis.R contains the script for carrying out the tasks for cleaning and processing the raw datasets available at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-Details and description of this data is available at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+-Details and description of this data is available at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) [1]

-These lines of code are responsible for reading the data from the files.
+-The data involves data related to Acceleration, Frequency, Jerk, Gyroscope measurements along X,Y,Z Axis, etc the details are available in the features, features_info.txt document available in the dataset folder which can be downloaded from the link provided above.

+Certain variables that are processed here are mean() - corresponds to Mean value std() - corresponds to Standard deviation
+X, Y , Z - correxpond to the X, Y, Z coordinates Subject - subject id in the experiment
+Label - descriptive label of the activity
+Types of activity(Levels) - LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS

+### the whole process here can be categorised into sub-processes.
+-Reading data
+-Cleaning data
+-processing data
+-Data output(write into output files)

-###Processing data
+###Tidy data set
--Average of each variable for each activity and each subject to be calculated.

-###Patterns to be addressed are
-1. Remove Capital letters
-2. Remove period, brackets, underscores
-3. Make variables descriptive ( fullform of abbreviations be preferrably included)
-4. Remove duplicates in names like "Body Body" to "body"
-5. convert all names to lower case
+**Tidy data set follow certain renaming rules:**
+*-No underscores or dots or white spaces or dashes or parentheses* *-All lower case prefferable *
+*-The variable names should be descriptive*
+*- No duplications , should be unique*

 ###Reading data
 ======================